 - Add chopped potatoes and cook for approx. 10 minutes.

 - When potatoes and carrots are tender and cooked, add canned white beans, lemon juice, and adjust seasoning by adding salt and black pepper if needed.
-Bring to boil and your lemony vegan white bean soup is ready to be served.
+Bring to a boil, and your lemony vegan white bean soup is ready to be served.

 Notes

 - Why don’t we chop the onion? – We like adding whole peeled onions for 2 reasons: 1) the soup will be a creamy base plus veggies, so there will be no small pieces.
-My daughters sure love the soup like that.
-2) If you leave it like that the cooked whole onion is absolutely sweet.
+My daughters surely love soup like that.
+2) If you leave it like that, the cooked onion is absolutely sweet.
 We love eating it like that.

 Leave a comment